Skip to main content

 Written by Simon Lockyer

-On February 27, the Government is putting you in control of your Care.
-For those of you who have been regularly visiting our page you will have seen lots of questions about Consumer Directed Care and what it means for people who have Government funded packages supporting their care.
+On February 27, 2017, the Government put you in control of your care.
+For those of you who have been regularly visiting our page, you will have seen lots of questions about Consumer Directed Care and what it means for people who have Government-funded packages supporting their care.

-Simply put, you can choose who you want to deliver your care and move to them.
-This is a big change putting you in control, and some providers may not be ready to accept new customers, this will work itself out over time, but the choice of who provides your care is yours.
+Simply put, you can now choose who you want to deliver your care and move to them.
+This is a big change, putting you in control.
+Some providers may not be ready to accept new customers, this will work itself out over time, but the choice of who provides your care is yours.

-The way the system used to work meant that ‘Approved Providers’ were allocated Packages from the Government through a bidding process.
-People were independently assessed through the ACAT process and told what level of package, 1- 4, they qualified for.
-People would then have to ring around providers to see if they had matching packages available.
-This disjointed approach meant many were left taking a lower level package from a provider they didn’t necessarily want to use (we have heard this story over and over again).
-You are now in control of the dollars and can get the care and help you want even if that means using a number of different providers at the same time.
-Your first priority should be to ensure you are receiving the right amount of help and care you need.
+Previously, 'Approved Providers' were allocated Packages from the Government through a bidding process.
+People were assessed through the ACAT process and told what level of package (1 to 4) they qualified for.
+Then they had to call around to providers to see if there were any matching packages available.
+This disjointed approach often meant people had to settle for a lower-level package with a provider they didn’t necessarily want (we’ve heard this story over and over again).
+Now, you control the funding and can get the care and help you want - even from multiple providers at once.
+Your first priority should be to ensure you're receiving the right level of help and care.

-You can not lose a package once you are eligible and it has been allocated to you.
+You cannot lose your package once it's been allocated to you

-Sadly, we are hearing stories of Care Providers telling people who want to change to another provider that they will lose their Government funding.
+Unfortunately, we are hearing stories of care providers telling people they’ll lose their funding if they switch providers.
 This is not true.
-Once you have a Package, it’s yours.
-Use it wisely and ensure you get the help and care you want and deserve.
+Once you have a package, it’s yours.
+Use it wisely and make sure you’re getting the support you need and deserve.

-While the changes in funding do have the provision for providers to charge an ‘exit fees’ such a fee can only be deducted from a person’s package if they have a surplus.
-If you do want to change, ask for a statement of your package and understand if there are any monies unspent before agreeing to an exit fee.
-You should also check your current Home Care Agreement to see if there is a provision to charge an exit fee.
-If not then you can move without any financial penalty.
+While the new funding rules allow for providers to charge an ‘exit fee’, this can only be deducted from your package if there are surplus funds available.
+If you’re thinking of switching, request a statement of your package and check for any unspent funds before agreeing to an exit fee.
+Also review your current Home Care Agreement - if there is no exit fee clause, you can switch without penalty.

 Funding and choice are one part of the solution.

-Consumer Directed Care is a much needed change that has good intentions at its heart.
-Please make sure you understand what you are now eligible for and ensure you are getting the help and care you need and deserve in a manner and way you like.
+Consumer Directed Care is a welcome and important change - with good intentions at its heart.
+Please make sure you understand what you're now eligible for, and ensure you're receiving the care you need, delivered in a way that suits you.

 While the right care is important so to is the right amount of care.
 We have already had many people change to Five Good Friends and because of our efficient new model and simple to use technology we are able to deliver up to 50% more hours.
 Imagine what a change that would make.